Symmetric space, strongly isotropy irreducibility and equigeodesic properties: Riemannian equigeodesic and Riemannian equigeodesic space

 Since $G$ is connected and simply connected, Claim 4 provides the Lie group product decomposition $G=G_1\times\cdots\times G_m$, in which each $G_i$ is a connected simply connected quasi compact Lie subgroup generated by $\mathfrak{g}_i$.
 In each $G_i$, we have a connected Lie subgroup $H_i$ with $\mathrm{Lie}(H_i)=\mathfrak{h}_i$.
 Then $H= H_1\times\cdots\times H_n$ because both sides are connected Lie groups generated by the same Lie subalgebra.
 Obviously $H_i=H\cap G_i$.
 By the closeness and connectedness of $H$, each $H_i$ is a closed connected subgroup of $G_i$.
 The almost effectiveness of the $G$-action on $G/H$ implies the almost effectiveness of the $G_i$-action on $G_i/H_i$.
 In the decomposition $G/H=G_1/H_1\times \cdots\times G_m/H_m$, each $G_i/H_i$ has an strongly irreducible isotropy representation.
 The classification in \cite{Wo1968} indicates that $G_i$ must be compact and semi simple, unless $G_i=\mathbb{R}$ and $H_i=\{0\}$.

 To summarize, above argument proves Theorem \ref{main-thm-1} in one direction.
 The other direction is obvious by the discussion for Example \ref{example-1}. \end{proof}

-\begin{remark} This proof is self contained.
+This proof is self contained.
 It can be simplified using some results in Section 5 of \cite{Ni2017}.
+Another possible proof is to verify that each $G$-invariant Riemannian metric on $G/H$ is normal and then use an analog of the main theorem in \cite{Be1995}.

-Theorem \ref{main-thm-1} only classifies some simply connected Riemannian equigeodesic spaces.
+\begin{remark} Theorem \ref{main-thm-1} only classifies some simply connected Riemannian equigeodesic spaces.
 The universal cover of a Riemannian equigeodesic space may not be Riemannian equigeodesic any more.
 For example, $G/H=SU(3)/T^2\mathbb{Z}_3$ is isotropy irreducible, so it is Riemannian equigeodesic.
 Its universal cover $SU(3)/T^2$ is not Riemannian equigeodesic by Theorem \ref{main-thm-1}, because it is not strongly isotropy irreducible.
 Using the classification work in \cite{WZ1991}, many other similar examples can be found. \end{remark}